chrisnoonan98675/site/README.md

 Posts must be named according to the convention `YYYY-MM-DD-title.markdown`.
 Do not use underscores in post file names.

-### File header
+### File front matter

-Every page and post must have a YAML header.
+Every page and post must have YAML front matter.

 #### Pages

-The only required variable in a page header is `title`.
+The only required variable in the page front matter is `title`.
 This is the title that will appear on the page, wrapped in `h1` tags.
 Example:

       ---
       title: My sample XL Deploy page